 Because – we assume – if you know that he’s a nice middle-class boy who went to Bristol Cathedral School, it does take something away from his “urban guerilla” image.
 But I’m not convinced that this matters too much.
 The important aspect of his “mysterious anonymity” is that it lets the viewer identify with him, whilst enjoying the glamour of the folklorique “cunning outlaw” figure.
 His work, too, is empty enough that you can subsititute your own feelings whenever you like.

 You certainly get value for money at the Bristol show.
 Yes, I know it’s free; but I’ve been to free shows before and come away feeling short-changed.
-At Bristol, you first enter a room packed with work, before going on to two more Bansky-filled rooms.
-After that, there’s a whole museum to explore, with at least a couple of Bansky works or alterations in every room.
-It turns the building into a sort of game, a trick puzzle, which doesn’t really do the collections justice.* The items on show seemed to have been chosen to appeal to teenage boys, too: a dildo in the geology section, a bong amongst the porcelain.
-Hanging Banksy’s paintings – coyly attributed to “Local Artist” – alongside the museum’s permanent collection also doesn’t do his painting skills any favours: you notice the crudeness of his brushwork much more when you have better work to compare it to.**
+At Bristol, you first enter a room packed with work, before going on to two more Banksy-filled rooms.
+After that, there’s a whole museum to explore, with at least a couple of Banksy works or alterations in every room.
+It turns the building into a sort of game, a trick puzzle, which doesn’t really do the collections justice.
+I saw some people who were slightly confused by the rare Pokemon cards in the Oriental Dragons display, thinking they must have been a Banksy addition.
+No, they’re a proper museum exhibit.
+The items Banksy was responsible for seemed to have been chosen to appeal to teenage boys, too: a dildo in the geology section, a bong amongst the porcelain.
+Hanging Banksy’s paintings – coyly attributed to “Local Artist” – alongside the museum’s permanent collection also doesn’t do his painting skills any favours: His paintings might still be much better than I could manage myself, but you notice the crudeness of his brushwork much more when you have better work to compare it to.

 It’s ironic that it was the Daily Mail who first printed Banksy’s alleged real name, because, from his work, he strikes me as the sort of person who claims to be radical and shocking, whilst at heart being inherently conservative, supporting rather than challenging existing prejudice.
 Take, for example, a classical landscape painting with burnt-out car added in the foreground.* Its title?
 Landscape near Hartcliffe.
 A title to make the locals snigger – at any rate, the well-off locals who can look at the painting, laugh to themselves, and feel pleased that they are rich enough to live in a nice part of the city.
 Similarly, his paintings and statues of riot police behaving unexpectedly do their best to reinforce the stereotype of police being brutal, inhuman and mechanistic.
 Treating them with humanity and respect would, to be honest, be a far more radical and challenging standpoint.** Most of the “great ideas” in his works aren’t that shocking or subversive at all; the sort of ideas that a GCSE art student might consider shocking and subversive, possibly.
 A painting of the House Of Commons Chamber, the chamber and press gallery both full of chimps, for example, is hardly a very deep and complex idea.***